mehranasghari/db-backup/README.md

+# DB Backup
-A tool which can backup your database
+## A tool which can backup your database

+you must have `postgresql-client` pcakage present on your system.
+If you don't have just run `sudo apt install postgresql-client`